 Roy Fokker in Robotech spends his last moments in the company of his girlfriend Claudia, and dies of combat related injuries while sitting on a sofa waiting for lunch.
 It's actually hinted that Roy had already guessed he wouldn't live for long, so he deliberately bypassed any medical treatment to be able to die next to his girlfriend.

-In Naruto, it is revealed that Fugaku and Mikoto Uchiha decided to do this when their son Itachi came to kill them to prevent the coup d'etat.
-They didn't even fight back, and just calmly sat down in their living room while telling Itachi that they fully understood and accepted his decision, that they both still loved him, and that despite their differences in beliefs, they were proud of him; hell, they even encouraged him to do so because he was so broken up about it.
-One of their last requests was that he take care of Sasuke.
+In Naruto, it is revealed that Fugaku and Mikoto Uchiha decided to do this when their son Itachi came to kill them to prevent the coup d'etat by the Uchiha family.
+They didn't even fight back, and just calmly sat down in their living room while telling Itachi that they fully understood and accepted his decision, that they both still loved him, and that despite their differences in beliefs, they were proud of him; hell, they even encouraged him to do so because he was so broken up about it, and one of their last requests was that he take care of Sasuke.
 Itachi subsequently broke down in tears as he killed them.

 Years later, during the 4th War, after the Ten Tails matures, it fires off a barrage of long range attacks.
 The people at the Allied HQ realize that one is probably headed their way.
 Rather than evacuate, which would be futile at this point, Shikaku calmly orders Inoichi to telepathically contact the Allied soldiers, as he has one final strategy to stop the Ten Tails.
 It's not really clear whether they manage to send the strategy in time or not, but their kids on the battlefield are at least aware of them trying.

 In Bleach, Charlotte Cuulhorne tells the Shinigami who has fatally injured him in battle "You're such a piece of work" and smiles quietly as he fades away.
 Quite an odd contrast, considering how he was a Large Ham and had just gone through quite the Villainous Breakdown before Yumichika defeated him.